 - Also, it’s helpful to think about growing children in this scenario.
 Children do not grow because they are eating too much; they start to eat more because they are growing.
 If you were to restrict a child’s calories, they would still grow, their growth would just come at a cost to their internal organs, brain functions, and growth quality.
 Children grow because of hormones.
 The hormones are telling their bodies where and how to grow.
 It is the same with adults.
 Male hormones tell a man to gain weight in his abdomen, female hormones tell a woman to gain weight in her hips, butt, and thighs, and the hormone insulin, stimulated by the overabundance of glucose, tells our body to store fat.

 2. If you don’t want your body to store fat, then don’t eat sugar.
 It’s as simple as that.
 Sugar stimulates the “reward center” of the brain in the same way that heroin, cocaine, nicotine, alcohol, and other addictive substances will.
 All food does this to some degree, but sugar seems to hijack the signal to an unnatural degree by flooding the neurotransmitters with an unparalleled amount of dopamine.
 You can quit eating sugar, but it will take the same vigilance as a drug addict trying to kick his or her drug habit.
 (Actually, according to a new study, sugar is more addictive than cocaine.)
-When trying to decide between eliminating carbohydrates completely or simply limiting them, Gary Taubes explains, “If you continue to eat some of the fattening carbohydrates or allow yourself some sugar (or even, artificial sweeteners), though, you may always have the cravings” (p. ).
-When I was trying to quit drinking, I personally found it much easier to get rid of drinking all together, rather than trying to learn how to “drink in moderation” as I describe in my blog: Dealing with Addiction.
-I personally believe that having a few sweet treats (like homemade cookie dough with real butter, pastured eggs, and dark chocolate chips) is just fine every once in awhile, but only if you’re at your ideal weight.
+When trying to decide between eliminating carbohydrates completely or simply limiting them, Gary Taubes explains, “If you continue to eat some of the fattening carbohydrates or allow yourself some sugar (or even, artificial sweeteners), though, you may always have the cravings” (p.
+123).

 3. What about high fructose corn syrup?
 High fructose corn syrup is made up of about 55% fructose and 42% glucose.
 So when the glucose enters the bloodstream, it raises blood sugar, and stimulates insulin.
 The fructose, however, is metabolized almost exclusively in the liver.
 When the liver is flooded with that much fructose, it turns most of it into fat.
 Because insulin levels are raised from the glucose, the fat is immediately shuttled into fat cells.
 The more high fructose corn syrup we consume and the longer we do so creates a pattern that our bodies adapt to by converting the fructose directly to fat.
 Over time, this also creates a fatty liver and causes muscle tissue to become resistant to insulin.
 A very fascinating point made by Gary Taubes states that, “It’s quite possible that if we never ate these sugars we might never become fat or diabetic, even if the bulk of our diet were still starchy carbohydrate and flour” (p.
 138).
 He explains further that this could be why some of the world’s poorest populations live on carbohydrate rich diets and don’t get fat or diabetic.
 I believe that two of the biggest culprits here are sodas and breakfast cereals.
 Eliminate these right away!

 4. Next, cut out all carbohydrates (or greatly reduce them), and replace them with fats.
 And not just any fats…saturated fats.
-(Read The Truth About Fats, How We Were Duped Into Thinking Saturated Fat and Cholesterol Are Bad, Benefits of Butter, and Choosing the Right Oil to learn more about eating the right kind of fats.)
+(Read The Truth About Fats, How We Were Duped Into Thinking Saturated Fat and Cholesterol Are Bad, Butter is a Superfood, and Choosing the Right Oils to Cook With to learn more about eating the right kind of fats.)
 As we do this, we’re creating a radical shift in the fuel our cells will burn for energy.
 When we consume less than sixty or so grams of carbohydrates a day (a slice of pizza has 40 grams), our body will enter what is called a state of ketosis.
 Now instead of running primarily on carbohydrates, our body (and brain) must get used to running on fats…including the fat that has been stored in our body.
 The side effects of this transition could include weakness, fatigue, nausea, dehydration, diarrhea, constipation, dizziness, and light-headedness.
 But these carbohydrate withdrawal symptoms are short lived and are far outweighed by the benefits of living a longer, leaner, and healthier life.
-(Read my blog, From Candida to Thrush to learn how cutting out carbs and sugar can help you get rid of both.)

 5. What about hypoglycemia?
 Neither hyperglycemia (high blood sugar) or hypoglycemia (low blood sugar) is good.
 When blood sugar dips too low, you can become disoriented, confused, shaky, jittery, anxious, and irritable, and if the situation persists, you can slip into a coma and die.
 The body reacts to low blood sugar by producing adrenaline and releasing the carbohydrates we’ve stored as fat called glucogen.
 As a person recovers from hypoglycemia, he or she may need to be very careful by gradually reducing carbohydrates to a safe level.